 I re-invented myself, I became a career girl, it consumed my life, and I now look back with pride and some surprise at what I achieved!
 This was someone, me, who under the communists had been an introverted book-worm, lover of maths and physics, but who emerged, like a butterfly, adapted to a new reality.

-After part-time university jobs as a tourist guide, a job with an unexpected benefit when one of my lovely tour families invited me back to their own country, Georgia, in the Caucusus, where I was really taken aback by the hospitality and musicality of the lovely people of T'blisi, a holiday that resulted in my first aeroplane flight, when I was 20, by Aeroflot from St.Petersburg, much against the wishes of my parents who thought I would be "stolen" ...... and it continued with another part-time university job as an interpreter for a new British led commercial tv venture with our state broadcaster which I was offered because I was acting as translator for a group of Russian dancers visiting Bucharest !!
-(I loved languages and took the time to speak good English, Russian and Spanish) I won my first real job, I joined the first ad-agency to open its doors in Romania, founded by a pioneering American and his lovely, artist, wife who had come ashore from their round the world sailing trip on Romania’s Black Sea coast and decided to stay for a while!
+It all started with a part-time university job as a tourist guide, a job with an unexpected benefit when one of my lovely tour families invited me back to their own country, Georgia, in the Caucusus, where I was really taken aback by the hospitality and musicality of the lovely people of T'blisi, a holiday that resulted in my first aeroplane flight, when I was 20, by Aeroflot from St.Petersburg, much against the wishes of my parents who thought I would be "stolen" ...... and it continued with another part-time university job as an interpreter for a new British led commercial tv venture with our state broadcaster which I was offered because I was acting as translator for a group of Russian dancers visiting Bucharest !!
+(I loved languages and took the time to speak good English, Russian and Spanish).
+I then won my first real job, I joined the first ad-agency to open its doors in Romania, founded by a pioneering American and his lovely, artist, wife who had come ashore from their round the world sailing trip on Romania’s Black Sea coast and decided to stay for a while!
 I learned rapidly from them and from others that life in western companies was not one job, one desk, one boss for life, that personal growth was what you make of it.